DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 In addition, remove the **imp** from Crypt 34, and place the *Spear of the Huntress* inside of the sarcophagus there.

 > [!item]+ **Spear of the Huntress**
 > This six-foot shaft of ash wood is adorned with carvings of wild animals, vines, and leaves, and bears a simple, yet sharp stone head.
 When first recovered from Dostron’s sarcophagus, it has the properties of a *blood spear* (<span class="citation">Blood Spear, p.
 221</span>), but its wielder gains only a +1 bonus to attack and damage rolls made with it instead of +2.
-(The spear was corrupted long ago by the influence of Kavan and the Devourer, and can be restored only by reconsectating the Forest Fane at Yester Hill, which the players can learn about at the Mountain Folk settlement of Soldav on Mount Ghakis.)
+(The spear was corrupted long ago by the influence of Kavan and the Devourer, and can be restored only by reconsecrating the Forest Fane at Yester Hill, which the players can learn about at the Mountain Folk settlement of Soldav on Mount Ghakis.)
 #### South Crypts, Third Row
 This row of crypts is largely as described in <span class="citation">Crypt 35 (p.
 92)</span>, <span class="citation">Crypt 36 (p.
 92)</span>, <span class="citation">Crypt 37 (p.
 92)</span>, <span class="citation">Crypt 38 (p.
 92)</span>, <span class="citation">Crypt 39 (p.
 93)</span>, and <span class="citation">Crypt 40 (p.
 93)</span>.
 However, the **hell hounds** and General Grislek’s **wraith** do not emerge from Crypt 38 when it is first opened.
 In addition, Beucephalus cannot be found in Crypt 39 at this time.
 Finally, move the invisible teleport traps described in <span class="citation">Teleport Traps (p.
 85)</span> to the base of the stairs in Strahd’s tomb (see below).